Photo Credit: Colleen Kelley

 Please describe your participation in extra-curricular activities, volunteer work, research, or study-abroad opportunities during medical school.

 The opportunities I’ve had to advocate for others have been some of the most rewarding aspects of being a medical student.
-I am proud to advance patient and physician wellbeing through my involvement with the American Medical Association, passing that helps the AMA lobby for better health care and medical research.
+I am proud to advance patient and physician wellbeing through my involvement with the American Medical Association, passing national policy that helps the AMA lobby for better health care and medical research.
 I’ve also stayed active in conducting my own research, coordinating projects and writing manuscripts remotely with investigators from the Cobbs lab and returning to the lab in the summer between my first and second years of medical school.

 How do you balance the demands of medical school with any additional obligations or challenges?